91°µÍø

 202405833

-US coastal and island communities have vulnerable energy infrastructure and high energy costs, which are exacerbated by climate change.
-A unique opportunity exists to use thermal energy from year-round mild temperature variations to satisfy the broad energy needs of these communities.
-The US Department of Energy’s 91°µÍø designed a marine-source integrated heat pump (MS-IHP) that, as a single appliance, combines space conditioning, dehumidification (including fresh water harvesting from humid air), and water heating for home and commercial building applications in remote coastal and island communities.
-The unique, innovative features of the MS-IHP offer improved efficiency and substantially reduced costs for space conditioning, dehumidification, and water heating by seamlessly integrating a heat pump, heat pump water heater, and dehumidifier by using a single compressor; optimal year-round space cooling and heating, dehumidification, water harvesting, and water heating; and improved thermal comfort and reliable operation without frosting and defrosting because of the ocean’s warm temperatures and high heat capacity.
-The demonstrated energy efficiency measured in COP was superior to conventional air-source heat pumps.
-The MS-IHP technology can help decarbonize energy systems in remote coastal and island communities.
+U.S. coastal and island communities have vulnerable energy infrastructure and high energy costs.
+A unique opportunity exists to use marine thermal energy with year-round mild temperature variations to satisfy the broad energy needs of these communities.
+Researchers have developed a marine-source integrated heat pump (MS-IHP) that, as a single appliance, combines space conditioning, dehumidification (including fresh water harvesting from humid air), and water heating for home and light commercial building applications in remote coastal and island communities.
+The unique, innovative features of the MS-IHP offer improved efficiency and substantially reduced costs for space conditioning, dehumidification, and water heating by seamlessly integrating a heat pump, heat pump water heater, and dehumidifier into a single appliance driven by a single compressor; optimal year-round space cooling and heating, dehumidification, water harvesting, and water heating; and improved thermal comfort and reliable operation without frosting and defrosting because of the ocean’s warm temperatures and high heat capacity.
+The demonstrated energy efficiency was superior to conventional air-source heat pumps.
+The MS-IHP technology can help affordable and secured energy systems in remote coastal and island communities.

 Contact: